 The provision of debt impairment was determined based on an annual collection rate of 90% and the Debt Write-off Policy of the Municipality.
-The current average collection rate is ranging between 72% and 60% as at end of February 2023 and it is anticipated that the recovery of debt will again increase with new revenue enhancement strategies that have been implemented and strict debt collection policy implementation.
+The current average collection rate is at 50,5% at end of March 2024 and it is anticipated that the recovery of debt will again increase with new revenue enhancement strategies that have been implemented and strict debt collection policy implementation.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate at which assets are consumed.
-Budget appropriations has been increased to R35,3 million for 2023/24 financial year.
-This expenditure item equates to 5% of the total operating expenditure.
+Budget appropriations has been allocated at R37,4 million for 2024/25 financial year.
+This expenditure item is equivalent to 5% of the total operating expenditure.

 Bulk purchases are directly informed by the purchase of electricity from Eskom.
-Bulk purchases equal 27% of total expenditure.
-The annual price increase has been factored into the budget appropriations and directly inform the revenue provisions.
-The expenditure includes electricity distribution losses which equals approximately 11%.
-Water distribution losses as at 30 June 2022 amounted to 46% and a concerted effort is necessary to ensure the reduction of the losses to further reduce and stay within acceptable norms.
+Bulk purchases equal 25% of total expenditure.
+The expenditure includes electricity distribution losses which equals approximately 19%.
+Water distribution losses as at 30 June 2023 could not be quantified due to billing estimation and bulk water purchases that were below what was billed by the municipality.
+A concerted effort is necessary to ensure the reduction of the losses to further reduce and stay within acceptable norms.